Another key inflation measure slowed in April – KION546

 Economists and investors are hopeful that we’re past the pandemic inflation peak, as another key price index showed a slower increase in April.

-That was a slowdown from 11.2% recorded in the year ended in March, which had been the biggest jump in prices since the data series began in November 2010.
+However, it was a slowdown from 11.2% recorded in the year ended in March, which had been the biggest jump in prices since the data series began in November 2010.
+The April number was higher than economists had predicted.

+The PPI showed that between March and April, the average prices that America’s producers were paid for their goods and services increased by 0.5%.
+It was a marked deceleration from the previous month, when prices rose by 1.6%.

+Stripping out more volatile prices for food, energy and trade services, the PPI rose 6.9% in the year ended in April.
+For the month alone, the so-called core prices rose 0.6%, less than in the prior month.

 This is a developing story.
 It will be updated.